 - And other services exclusive to union members, such as free legal and financial advice.

-At Surrey County Council unions meet very regularly with SCC management to discuss a wide variety of issues and to feedback staff concerns and issues.
+At Surrey County Council unions meet very regularly with the council's management to discuss a wide variety of issues and to feedback staff concerns and issues.
 Through strong membership, negotiation and workplace activity, trade unions are the easiest and most effective way of getting your voice heard.

 How do I join a trade union?